-If you're a fast typist you may have the potential to be a good scribe.
+If you're a fast typist you may be interested in learning to be a scribe.
+Below is a clear outline of the pathway for becoming a scribe.

 If you want be a scribe, here's how to get started.